 It’s all about being bold with colour this year, as our Design Colours for 2020 illustrates.
 For plain velvets, classic blue, mandarin, cassis, bright yellows and golds are the go to hues this season.
 For patterned velvet ikat, large graphic repeats, and contrasting tones with acid details on blousy botanicals are all the rage.
 Take that velvet chesterfield sofa to the next level with quirky, daring new look.

 A classic choice, a velvet sofa makes the ideal focus for a sitting room, whether you prefer plain or patterned velvet.
 But the modern way to use it, is with a twist.
 Even in the most minimal scheme, a plain crushed velvet corner sofa can draw everyone in with a focus on comfort.
-This on trend Mismi Ranch design gives cause for a pleasing double take.
-It looks very graphic from a distance and close up is soft and lush to the touch, creating a wonderful, surprising sensuality.
 The unexpected benefit of velvet sofas is the hardiness; velvet fabrics with a high rub count are easy to clean.
 And even if fabrics do show a little wear and tear, a faded velvet couch adds a louche design swagger in its own right.

 Breathing new life to a classic is an ideal way to hit two trends at once; sustainable and sensuality.
 A buttoned velvet headboard or antique bedhead in a fresh new colour or pattern can add a low-key luxurious dimension.
 A velvet headboard adds an especially cocooning feel to a scheme as it’s likely to come in contact with the skin and add to the overall sense of indulgence.
 For the ultimate boudoir consider a valance piped with velvet, a velvet quilt or even, if you love a little drama, velvet bed curtains.
 Just keep the look modern with an arresting shade, like this bed from Sofas and Stuff upholstered in Brass from Omega velvet.

-Once unthinkable, the chicest dining chairs are now wearing velvet.
-But now hardwearing blends mean velvet it useable in every scenario.
+Once unthinkable, the chicest dining chairs are now wearing velvet, as hardwearing blends mean velvet it useable in every scenario.
 This design from our Cosmos collection looks even more sumptuous with flickering candlelight especially in this elegant scheme.
 For a kitchen banquette, which goes from day to night, use plain velvet in a rich jewel tone with a scattering of mismatched cushions.
 Comfort, fun and practicality combined.

 Velvet interiors lend themselves to the unexpected.
 Give a plain dressing screen a tactile twist or for the truly bold, a full velvet wall.
 Try using velvet fabrics stretched over wooden frames to create panels.
 These will allow an alternation of plain and pattern in the same design family and are easier to implement than putting directly onto the wall.
 Not only does this add visual warmth, it can help reduce noise and adding a comforting hush.